 If you can’t carry a gun and need a knife for protection, then I would suggest adding the largest knife you can legally carry in your area to your bag.
 That way you can carry a smaller knife as part of your EDC and have a bigger knife for defense that probably would draw unwanted attention if you carried it every day to the office.

 Just about any Gerber or Leatherman will work in your kit.
 If you have an extra one at home, just throw it in your bag and you should be good.
-If you’re going to buy something specifically to build your get home bag, then something like the Gerber Suspension fits the role perfectly.
+If you’re going to buy something specifically to build your get home bag, then something like a Gerber Suspension fits the role perfectly.

 I normally go with a Gerber because I like their stuff, especially their newer models, but as long as you have a decent multi-tool you’re good.
 The only thing I’d recommend against is buying a no-name cheapo model.
 I’ve had too many of them break just when I really needed them.